 I am Assistant Professor of Political Science and Trice Faculty Scholar at the University

 Opinion Project.
 My research interests include comparative political behavior, political parties and partisanship, democratic representation,

 political parties and partisanship, and class and inequality.

 explores how the dilution of party brands eroded partisan attachments in Latin America and facilitated

 the collapse of established parties.
-Other ongoing projects examine the nature of partisanship in Latin America
+Other ongoing projects examine the effects of inequality, violence, and corruption on

 Political Science Review, Comparative Political Studies, Political Behavior, and World Politics,